 Endoplasmic reticulum

-Rough ER is covered with ribosomes, which gives it the ‘rough’ appearance.
-The rough ER is responsible for protein synthesis and plays a role in membrane production.
-The folds present in the membrane increase the surface area, allowing more ribosomes to cover the ER, resulting in greater protein production.
+Rough ER is studded with ribosomes, giving it a rough appearance.
+It plays a key role in protein synthesis and also contributes to membrane production.
+The folds in its membrane increase surface area, allowing more ribosomes to attach and boosting protein output.

 A 3D representation of the ER is shown below: